The search box

 Loans can be renewed twice for 30 days.
 For additional renewals, please bring the book to any of our information desks.
 How to renew your loans.

 You may return the book at any of our libraries.
-After hours you can use the book drops, available at library entrances.
+After hours you can use the book drops, available at the Main Library and Kuggen entrances.

 Use the library catalogue to request books.
 You will be notified by email when the book is ready for pickup.
 The book will remain on the pickup shelf for a week.

 If we do not have what you are looking for, please request the book or article.
 Interlibrary loans can be picked up at the information desk.

 - Access e-resources on campus and also off-campus